THE FOLLOWING DATA HAS BEEN INCORPORATED INTO THIS OLNEY FAMILY HISTORY SEARCH FACILITY:

 It needs to be emphasised that care should always be exercised when using the data, because much of it has been recorded/transcribed three times.
 The compilers of this search facility have spotted and corrected errors both in the original records and their transcriptions, and we have doubtless added a few new ones when compiling these web pages.
 However, should users detect any errors, then please contact us at email@example.com and we will do our best to correct them.

-The ODHS is indebted to the late Robert Dymond for the development of the search facility software and for its subsequent tailoring to suit our specific needs at Olney; also to Colin Kempson for his endeavours in photographing all surviving properties in the town that were in existence circa 1910/1911, and to Susan Neale for her efforts in uploading the 1910 IR Land Valuation Survey and the 1911 Census.
+The ODHS is indebted to the late Robert Dymond for the development of the search facility software and for its subsequent tailoring to suit our specific needs at Olney; also to the late Colin Kempson for his endeavours in photographing all surviving properties in the town that were in existence circa 1910/1911, and to Susan Neale for her efforts in uploading the 1910 IR Land Valuation Survey and the 1911 Census.